A simple truffle pasta dish, that will allow you to appreciate the incredible flavor of fresh black truffles.

 - Parmesan: don’t ruin such an expensive and delicate dish by using already grated Parmesan from a box.
-Buy a wedge of good quality cheese and grate it yourself before adding to the sauce.
+Buy a wedge of good-quality cheese and grate it yourself before adding it to the sauce.

 How to make black truffle pasta?

-- That means: grate the Parmesan and set aside.
-Cube the butter and set aside.
-Grate about 2/3 of the truffles and set aside.
+- Grate the Parmesan and set it aside.
+Cube the butter and set it aside.
+Grate about 2/3 of the truffles and set them aside.

-- Heat a large heavy-bottomed skillet on medium high heat.
+- Melt the in a large heavy-bottomed skillet on medium-high heat (1).

 - Turn the heat down to low and stir gently until the mixture emulsifies.
 (2)